-- Messaging on "Getting the COVID-19 Vaccination During a Pandemic in Pennsylvania" This includes FAQ about the COVID-19 vaccine and virus, when it would be used, - and other MVC info. - Messaging on Registration - To inform the public during an event - Messaging that includes numerous materials on the social distancing, mask-wearing, sideeffects, and MVCs. - To inform the public about MVCs - Messaging with talking points on MVCs - This includes information about COVID-19 and the vaccine that will be administered and what to do. - > To provide information to people after they leave the MVCs - Messaging with talking points on MVCs - This includes information about how health officials will keep the public informed as well as medication compliance recommendations and patient information sheets that are specific to the COVID-19 vaccine.
+- Messaging that includes numerous materials on the social distancing, mask-wearing, sideeffects, and MVCs. - To inform the public about MVCs - Messaging with talking points on MVCs - This includes information about COVID-19 and the vaccine that will be administered and what to do. - o To provide information to people after they leave the MVCs - Messaging with talking points on MVCs - This includes information about how health officials will keep the public informed as well as medication compliance recommendations and patient information sheets that are specific to the COVID-19 vaccine.